 For much of recorded history, the individual had no standing in the international legal arena.
-They were considered to be citizens and under the exclusive control of the States.
+They were considered citizens and under the exclusive control of the States.
 The leading modern case establishing the limits of private individuals in international law is the Danzig Railway Officials case.
 (Jurisdiction of the Courts of Danzig, PCIJ, Advisory Opinion (1928)).
 The opinion states, in part, that international agreements cannot create direct rights and obligations for individuals but that these agreements may provide for definite rules creating individual rights and obligations enforceable by the national courts of the signatory.

 Additionally, individuals are beginning to exercise legal rights against states in the international legal arena.
 With the advent of an effective international organization, courts, and treaties on human rights, individuals have gained the ability to petition international organizations and courts to redress grievances and enforcement of actions consistent with the power ceded to the international organizations’ member States.
-While the remedies are limited in both scope and effectiveness, the ability of the petitioner to invoke international tribunals and law was previously their only course for redress was to what could be hostile State courts represents a dramatic and underappreciated shift in international law.
+While the remedies are limited in scope and effectiveness, the ability of the petitioner to invoke international tribunals and law was previously their only course for redress.
+To what could be hostile State courts represents a dramatic and underappreciated shift in international law.